 Access to adequate health insurance was a problem for rural Tennesseans for many years.
 In 1947, the Tennessee Farm Bureau addressed this issue by founding Tennessee Rural Health to promote health and safety awareness and to make health coverage available to its members.
 Undergoing a name change in 2015 to be better identified as part of the Farm Bureau family, TRH services now go by Farm Bureau Health Plans.
 They are now the largest private health coverage group in Tennessee providing affordable, quality health care coverage, offering a wide range of health care plans.

 The organization also provides tax services for its membership, recording keeping, property protection reward programs, livestock marketing services through its Tennessee Livestock Producers organization, youth programs, women’s activities, and many other farm related activities.

-As of October 2017, the number of Tennessee Farm Bureau and affiliate service companies’ employees has risen from just one (Mr. Porter) in the early 1920’s to over 1300.
-More than 750 employees currently work at the TFBF home office in Columbia and across the state there are approximately 492 full-time insurance agents and 84 income tax practitioners located across the state that work out of 189 Farm Bureau offices.
+As of October 2017, the number of Tennessee Farm Bureau and affiliate service companies’ employees has risen from just one (Mr. Porter) in the early 1920s to over 1300.
+More than 750 employees currently work at the TFBF home office in Columbia and across the state there are more than 500 full-time insurance agents and 84 income tax practitioners located across the state that work out of more than 200 Farm Bureau offices.